apalache-mc/apalache/docs/src/apalache/config.md

 # Apalache configuration

 Apalache configuration files use **strict JSON**.
-The supported filenames are `.apalache.json` for a project file and `$HOME/.tlaplus/apalache.json` for a user-wide file.
+The supported filenames are `.apalache.json` for a project file and `${user.home}/.tlaplus/apalache.json` for a user-wide file, where `user.home` is the JVM user-home system property.

 ## Loading and precedence